 The original RPS fantasy focuses on how these specific objects could actually interact with each other.
-With that in mind it’s easy to understand how Lizard correlates to everything else.
-But once Spock is entered in everything falls apart.
-Now Spock isn’t just a Vulcan, he’s a Vulcan with a Phasor weapon…which wouldn’t just vaporize rock but could vaporize everything.
-So why does he smash Scissors?
-And now the lizard is poisonous?
-And Paper is no longer paper it’s now a logical document, but only when dealing with the Spock option.
-The interactions become more complex as each option switches between fantasies.
-This makes it harder to remember the Spock interactions and difficult for many to play.
-As a Game Designer this bugs me and hopefully it bugs you too.
-This 5-option system has a problem that needs to be solved.
+With that in mind, it’s easy to understand how Lizard correlates to everything else.
+But once Spock enters the game, everything falls apart.
+Spock isn’t just a Vulcan; he’s a Vulcan with a phaser weapon, which wouldn’t just vaporize rock but could vaporize everything.
+So why does he bother to smash Scissors?
+And now Lizard is suddenly poisonous?
+And Paper is no longer paper; it’s suddenly a logical document, but only when dealing with the Spock option.
+The interactions become more complex as each option switches among fantasies.
+This makes it harder to remember the Spock interactions and to play.
+As a game designer, I'm bugged by these discrepancies, and I hope you are too.
+This five-option system has a significant problem that needs to be solved.
 Can you solve it?

-For now, let’s look at one of the more extreme references of RPS with Pokémon:
+For now, let’s look at one of the more extreme references of RPS in Pokémon: